If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 Follow these steps to make the best no-knead sourdough sandwich bread dough:

-- Next, carefully coax the dough from the bowl and transfer to a clean and lightly floured surface.
-Stretch and fold the dough a few times before returning back to the bowl.
-Recover with another damp towel, and now allow the sourdough to rise at room temperature overnight approximately 8-10 hours.
+- Next, carefully coax the dough from the bowl and transfer it to a clean and lightly floured surface.
+Stretch and fold the dough a few times before returning to the bowl.
+Recover with another damp towel, and now allow the sourdough to rise at room temperature overnight, approximately 8-10 hours.

-- In the morning, lightly flour your counter top.
-Remove the dough from the bowl, and gently stretch it to form a rectangle.
-Use your fingers to dimple the dough to release the air from the dough (as shown in photo below).
+- In the morning, lightly flour your countertop.
+Remove the dough from the bowl and gently stretch it to form a rectangle.
+Use your fingers to dimple the dough to release the air from the dough (as shown in the photo below).

 Then roll up sourdough dough into a log shape.
 Cover with a damp towel and let the dough rest for about 10 minutes.

 How to Bake Soft Sourdough Sandwich Bread

 Lightly spray a 9” x 5” loaf pan with nonstick spray.
 Then tighten the loaf by gently rolling and pulling the dough, and transfer to the prepared loaf pan with the seam side down.
 Cover with a towel and let the loaf rise for another hour or two, until it has doubled in size.